User Manual - FAQ

 Categories represent a thematic unit of FAQ extension.
 Categories are suggested to contain a set of articles on a particular theme.

-Category settings are split into two sections: General Settings and SEO:
+Category settings are split into three sections:

 General Settings come as a list of the following parameters:

 - Enable category – defines if the category is enabled on the storefront;